LayerZero-Labs/devtools/.changeset/sweet-ducks-drum.md

 "@layerzerolabs/export-deployments": patch
 ---

-Add an exclude CLI option to export-deployments
+Add an `--exclude-files` CLI option to export-deployments